MAJOR FINDER

 Engineering Meets Biology and Medicine

-Biomedical engineering applies quantitative engineering analysis and design to biological and medical problems.
-It is a field dedicated to revealing basic knowledge of disease mechanisms to improve human health, and to developing new technologies and therapies to improve the quality of life.
+Biomedical engineering (BME) applies quantitative engineering analysis and design to biological and medical problems.
+BME reveals basic knowledge of disease mechanisms to improve human health and develops new technologies and therapies to improve the quality of life.
+Examples include designing stroke rehabilitation equipment, developing drug delivery methods for cancer, modeling HIV disease processes, engineering cardiovascular tissue models, researching the progression of osteoarthritis, and more!

 Our faculty make our department truly special.
 Several of our professors have been recognized by professional societies as among the best researchers and educators in the country.
 Undergraduate students have opportunities to do research in nanomedicine, biomechanics, neuroengineering, tissue engineering and more, enriching their coursework.